|Next Game Will Be||1495612800|

 Between sessions, I would like to facilitate downtime activity, events, and text-based role-playing.
 This is so that at session time we are well acquainted and ready for action, but also to allow for some character growth outside of the adventures themselves.
 For each real world week, one month of campaign time will pass.

 The overarching concept is to explore the toil of the adventurer's life.
-The fragile relationships they keep; the enemies they gain; the sacrifices they make; and the risks they take in their hopes to amass both fame and wealth, or to fulfill some greater ambition.
+The fragile relationships they keep; the enemies they gain; the sacrifices they make; and the risks they take in their hopes to amass both fame and wealth, or to fulfill some other greater ambition.

 I would also like to explore the modules of the early era of d&d, and many adventures (not just those included in the Tales of the Yawning Portal) will be converted for 5th edition play.